 Last week, we talked about the cult classic Cube, a strange choice for a remake.
 Does the new Japanese version surpass its predecessor?
 Or does it simply rehash old territory without bringing anything new to the table?
 What works and what doesn’t?
 Let’s discuss!

 ABOUT THIS PODCAST:

-Every week AIPT Movie Editor Nathaniel Muir and his cinema partners in crime Danny Martinez and Blake Heath discuss indie and genre movies you have have never heard of, the ones you cannot hear enough about, and the ones you never want to hear about again.
+Every week AIPT Movie Editor Nathaniel Muir and his cinema partner in crime Blake Heath discuss indie and genre movies you have have never heard of, the ones you cannot hear enough about, and the ones you never want to hear about again.

 Adventures in Movies! is a part of the Morbidly Beautiful Podcast Network.
 Morbidly Beautiful is your one stop shop for all your horror needs.
 From the latest news and reviews to interviews and old favorites, it can be found at Morbidly Beautiful.